 How to Make Chocolate Chip Scones

-3. Create a well in the center and add the buttermilk, vanilla extract, and egg.
+1. Create a well in the center of the flour mixture.
+Add the buttermilk, vanilla extract, and egg.
 Use a spatula to gently combine until the dough is thick and sticky.
-Gently fold in the chocolate chips.
+Gently stir in the chocolate chips.

-5. Place the scones 2-3 inches apart on a baking sheet that’s lined with a silicone mat.
+2. Place the scones 2-3 inches apart on a baking sheet that’s lined with a silicone mat or parchment paper.

 • Use cold butter & cut the butter in with your fingers or pastry cutter